Importance of having a Will

 To see what happens with your assets after your death if you do not have a will in place, click here

-Even if you are happy with this route, a will can be a useful tool to ensure that you can apportion your wealth as desired or as part of an inheritance tax planning exercise.
+Even if you are happy with this route, a will can be a useful tool to ensure that you can apportion your wealth as desired.

 If you have children it's important to appoint Guardians and Trustees so that in the event of your death your children are looked after by those you choose, rather than going into social care.